Project

 • Conducted code reviews ensuring SQL optimization and adherence to data modeling best practices

-Impact: Built scalable pipeline processing 512M records with <30 minute latency for daily forecasts
+Impact: Built scalable pipeline processing historical project records with <30 minute latency for daily forecasts

 Network Planning & Capacity Engineering